ImanFakih/imansrecpies/content/post/yellow-maggi-rice/index.md

 Add the rice and stir to coat.
 Cook for a few minutes, stirring frequently, until the rice is lightly toasted.

-- 2 1/2 cups water + , or 2 1/2 cups chicken broth
+- 2 1/2 cups water if using Maggi, or 2 1/2 cups chicken broth
-- 1/2 teaspoon salt, or 1  teaspoon if not using Maggi
+- 1/2 teaspoon salt if using Maggi, or 1 teaspoon

 Add the water/chicken broth and salt.
 Raise the heat to high and bring to a boil.